 In the nursery and reception classes, the children are taught how to value books and how to handle them with care.
 The environment is enhanced with quality fiction and non-fiction texts and the children are encouraged to bring in books from home to share.
 During induction sessions and parent information evenings, we encourage the parents and carers to donate a book to celebrate their child's birthday, instead of sweet treats, to further promote the value of reading.

 In the Reception and Key Stage 1 classes Whole Class and smaller group Guided Reading is taught twice a week.
 Sessions are led by The class teacher and Teaching Assistants.
-The children access a range of quality texts, fiction and non-fiction, from Big Cat, Phonics Bug and some Oxford Reading Tree.
+The children access a range of quality texts, fiction and non-fiction, from Big Cat, Phonics Bug, Literacy Shed VIPERS texts and some Oxford Reading Tree.
 During guided reading sessions the children focus on key words and phonemes linked to the phonic phase they are working in.
 The sessions include opportunities to respond to the texts and develop early awareness of punctuation, grammar and comprehension.
 Guided reading sessions are planned to challenge and progress skills and confidence.
 Children are taught the VIPERS acronym and use these to develop their comprehension skills.

 The children are allocated home reading books each week.
 These comprise of a physical book and an online book.
 These books are chosen from the Big Cat, Oxford Reading Tree and Bug Club schemes and Bug Club Online.
 Books are carefully chosen and are pitched at a slightly lower level than the books they are accessing in school.
 This enables the children to gain confidence and experience success whilst sharing their developing skills with their parents and carers.

 Key Stage 2